arnetheduck/j2c/README.md

 Introduction
 --
-J2C will convert Java code into hopefully compilable C++ code.
+J2C will convert Java code into hopefully compilable C++(11) code.
 It works on source level, translating Java source code constructs into their rough equivalents in C++ .
 The output will be reasonably valid C++ code that looks a lot like its Java counterpart and hopefully works mostly the same.

+The translation is based on The Java Language Specification, Third Edition, by Gosling, James and Joy, Bill and Steele, Guy and Bracha, Gilad (that's Java 1.6).
+The translated code should be valid as specified by the ISO/IEC 14882:2011 C++ standard (or C++11 as the rest of the world knows it).

 Download
 --